off-by-some/contrakit/examples/quantum/README.md

 ### Practical Interpretations

 **Information budgets.** The contradiction measure $K(P)$ represents the minimal extra information (in bits) needed per experimental run to maintain a classical explanation of quantum behavior.
-This transforms abstract quantum effects into concrete resource requirements for classical simulation.
+This converts abstract quantum effects into concrete resource requirements for classical simulation.

 **Optimal experimental strategies.** The dual witness $\lambda^*$ provides mathematically optimal guidance for experimental design.
 It tells researchers which measure contexts deserve the most attention and how to distribute limited experimental resources to maximize evidence for quantum effects.